tomkyle/RBAC/README.md

   use RolesAwareTrait;
 }

-class MyService implements PermissionsAwareInterface {
+class MyService implements AccessControlListAwareInterface {
-  use PermissionsAwareTrait;
+  use AccessControlListAwareTrait;
 }

 $service = new MyService;